irdest/irdest/docs/developer/src/technical/irdest-core/api.md

 # Service API

 This section of the manual covers the service API.
-Please check the `libqaul` Rust API docs for actual function docs.
+Please check the `irdest-core` Rust API docs for actual function docs.
 This document will go into the concepts more than actual code.

 The API is written in Rust and uses `async/await` futures, built with